Prostějov: Sights

-The historic centre is formed by the T. G. Masaryka Square and its surroundings, which include several other smaller squares.
-The central square is lined by burgher houses with Renaissance or Baroque cores, and facades mostly from the 19th and 20th centuries.
+The historic centre is formed by the square Náměstí T. G. Masaryka and its surroundings, which include several other smaller squares.
+The central square is lined by burgher houses with Renaissance or Baroque cores, and façades mostly from the 19th and 20th centuries.
 One of the houses is the birthplace of Jiří Wolker, one of the most important natives.
-The landmark of the square is the city hall from 1911–1914 with a 66 m high tower, which is open to the public.
+The main landmark of the square is the city hall, built in 1911–1914, with a 66 m high tower, which is open to the public.
 In the middle of the square is a Baroque Marian column from 1714.

-Prostějov Castle on the Pernštýnské Square is one of the most significant buildings in the city.
+Prostějov Castle on the square Pernštýnské náměstí is one of the most significant buildings in the city.
 It was reconstructed after 1893 and decorated with modern sgraffito by Jano Köhler.
 Today it is owned by the city.

 The Museum and Gallery in Prostějov is located in the former town hall from 1530.
 The museum has been housed in this Renaissance building since 1905.

-The National House is a national cultural monument, considered a masterpiece of Czech modernism and Art Nouveau.
+The National House is a masterpiece of Czech modernism and Art Nouveau, protected for its value as a national cultural monument.
 It was built in 1905–1907.

 Ecclesiastical monuments

 The Church of the Exaltation of the Holy Cross, founded together with an Augustinian monastery in 1391, is the oldest monument in Prostějov.
-The originally Gothic church was later baroque modified.
+The originally Gothic church was later modified in the Baroque style.
 It is decorated with frescoes by Jano Köhler and with the Way of the Cross cycle by František Bílek.

 The Church of Saint John of Nepomuk, built in 1750–1755, is a part of the former monastery of the Merciful Brothers.
 The Church of Saints Cyril and Methodius was founded together with the Capuchin monastery.
-In the early 20th century, it was neo-Baroque rebuilt and consecrated to Saints Cyril and Methodius.
+In the early 20th century, it was rebuilt in the neo-Baroque style and consecrated to Saints Cyril and Methodius.

 The former Old Synagogue was originally a yeshiva, rebuilt into a synagogue with Empire style elements in the 1830s.
 Today it is privately owned and inaccessible.
-The former New Synagogue was built opposite the old one in 1904, originally in Art Nouveau style.
-After the World War II, it was sold to Czechoslovak Hussite Church and arranged as a prayer house of this church, which it is to this day.
+The former New Synagogue was built opposite the old one in 1904, originally in the Art Nouveau style.
+After World War II, it was sold to Czechoslovak Hussite Church and arranged as a prayer house of this church, which it is to this day.
 Other Jewish monuments in the city are several old preserved houses, the new cemetery established in 1908, and the remains of the old cemetery, the surface of which was devastated during the war.